kolotaev/vakt/README.md

 Given you have some set of resources, you can define a number of policies that will describe access to them answering the following questions:

-- *What resources (resource) are being requested?*
+1. *What resources (resource) are being requested?*
-- *Who is requesting the resource?*
+1. *Who is requesting the resource?*
-- *What actions (action) are requested to be done on the asked resources?*
+1. *What actions (action) are requested to be done on the asked resources?*
-- *What are the rules that should be satisfied in the context of the request itself?*
+1. *What are the rules that should be satisfied in the context of the request itself?*
-- *What is resulting effect of the answer on the above questions?*
+1. *What is resulting effect of the answer on the above questions?*

+For example of usage see [examples folder](examples).

 ### Install